lemhell/IntroCalculator/README.md

  * Added Evaluator, which tries to evaluate the expression, parsed by parser
  * Added Result class, which holds either float, or boolean
  * Added EvaluationException
+ * Reading of the expression from the terminal

 ### 0.1.0 (03.09.16)